metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 .. code-block:: bash

-    ./develop.sh spark run --rm hadoop-master hdfs namenode -format -nonInteractive -force
+    ./develop.sh format

 This will format the ``namenode`` and link the ``namenode`` and ``datanode`` to a single ClusterID.

-Remember that you shouldn't execute this command after running it for the first time.
-If run again it will format the ``namenode`` again and its link with the ``datanode`` will be lost, as both of them will have different ClusterID's.
+**Warning:** Running this command more than once will erase all the ``namenode`` data and its link with the ``datanode`` will be lost, as both of them will have different ClusterID's.

 Your development environment is now ready.
-Now, let's actually see ListenBrainz Spark load locally!
+Now, let's actually see ListenBrainz Spark in action!

 Run the magic script